jrdngr/cargo-sideload/README.md

 **WARNING:** Be careful with your access tokens.

-`cargo-sideload` downloads crates from an alternative registry and stores them in your Cargo cache as if they were downloaded by Cargo directly.
-It makes a simple `GET` request with whatever headers you tell it to use.
-The primary use case is downloading crates from an authenticated endpoint, a feature that Cargo does not currently support.
+`cargo-sideload` is a toolkit for working with alternative Cargo registries.
+Its primary function is downloading crates from authenticated download endpoints, a feature that Cargo does not currently support.
 It is meant to be a temporary workaround until [this feature](https://github.com/rust-lang/rfcs/pull/2719) is added to Cargo.

 [Cargo's documentation](https://doc.rust-lang.org/cargo/reference/registries.html#using-an-alternate-registry) has lots of useful information about working with alternative registries.